 However, some websites can flag you as a bot and eventually block your requests, causing your download to fail continually.
 So, what to do?
 A reliable solution is to route your request via a proxy server to avoid bot detection.

-What Is a Wget Proxy?
+What Is Wget?

 Install Wget